+44 (0) 121 204 34 94

 Mr Martin Kolar, Erasmus Research Student, Brno University of Technology, Czech Republic

 I have published about 60 journal and conference papers (about 1,800 citations, h-index 22, Google Scholar Citations September 2013) in the area of photonics and nonlinear optical materials, fibre lasers, fibre communication devices, sensors and solar cells.
 I made 10 patent applications.
 I have given about 60 presentations in all the major conferences in nanomaterials and photonics field, including 10invited talks.
-Recent publications:
+Most Important publications:

 1. T. Hasan, Z. Sun, F. Wang, F. Bonaccorso, P. H. Tan, A. G. Rozhin, A. C. Ferrari “Nanotube–Polymer Composites for Ultrafast Photonics”, Adv.
 Materials 21, 3874 (2009).